 My rates for 1:1 Supervision

-- Trainee rate – £30 per session for the duration of training
+- Trainee rate – £45 per session for the duration of training course

-I require all Clinical Supervisees to be suitably qualified in their field (or working towards a professional qualification) and to be a current member of a professional body that holds a register accredited by the Professional Standards Authority.
-Such as, but not limited to: the NCS, BACP, the ACC, etc.
+I require all Clinical Supervisees to be suitably qualified in their field or working towards a professional qualification, for example, if you work with children, you must hold a c&yp qualification.
+I also require my supervisees to hold membership with a professional body that hosts a register accredited by the Professional Standards Authority.
+Such as, but not limited to: the NCS, BACP, the ACC, etc. A full list can be found here

 As standard, I require evidence of this in our first session.